Bowring Park bridge gets heritage status, as St. John's looks for revitalization cash | CBC News

 Council voted unanimously in favour of the designation at its Monday meeting.

-The midcentury bridge was designed by world renowned architect Uve Arup, who helped design the Sydney Opera House.
-It is a cantilever style, meaning the bridge is only anchored to the ground on one end and the other side hovers.
+The mid-century bridge was designed by world-renowned engineer Ove Arup, who helped design the Sydney Opera House.
+It is a cantilever style, meaning the bridge is anchored to the ground on only one end while the other side hovers.

+The architect of the bridge was Blanche Lemco van Ginkel, who just received the Royal Architectural Institute of Canada's gold medal for lifetime achievement.

 Since at least 2017, the city has had discussions about protecting the bridge and trying to find funding to fix it up and honour its unique nature.